icons8/lunacy-docs/docs/tools.md

   </tbody>
 </table>

 There is also a [zoom tool](#zoom-tool).
-It serves for zooming in and out the selected object or canvas area.
+It serves for zooming in and out the selected layer or canvas area.
 It does not appear on the toolbar.
 To enable the zoom tool, hold down `Z`.

 For details about using the tools, read further.